pnp/blog/content/post/microsoft-365-development-security/index.md

 Nevertheless there is one disadvantage in managed identities.
 In combination with Microsoft Graph or SharePoint permissions it only works with app permissions.
 Although I already implemented a delegated sample working in AzureAutomation I couldn’t reproduce this as an Azure function and I’m quite sure this is not yet supported.
 So my wish would be this becomes a valid scenario in the near future:

 Managed Identity—>Member of AD security group—>Granted access to Graph or SharePoint resource—>Access Token with delegated permissions works

+## Use SSO wherever possible
+As we have seen under [avoid app permissions](#avoid-app-permissions) or use the context with delegated permissions should be preferred.
+SPFx solutions provide that out of the box.
+Other application development scenarios should make use of single sign on( SSO) wherever possible.
+In typical Microsoft 365 apps such as Teams or office add-ins the [on-behalf-of flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow?WT.mc_id=M365-MVP-5004617) should be the matter of choice.
+To implement it correctly the only thing that should take place client-side is the retrieval of the user’s bootstrap or identity token.
+Having that everything else should take place so server-side.
+Providing the bootstrap token the on behalf of flow using a client secret needs to exchange the bootstrap to an access token and finally executing with that an API request.
+All that can be done and kept exclusively server-side while only finally providing the API call result back to the client.
+A detailed implementation scenario can be found [here](https://mmsharepoint.wordpress.com/2022/08/31/extend-teams-apps-to-m365-with-sso-the-right-way/).

 ## Summary